rjseymour66/rjseymour66.github.io/content/security/recon.md

 ## Banner grabbing

-When you connect to a network service, the service often responds with a text message before you send anything.
+When you connect to a remote network service, the service publishes a text message to greet the client before any data is exchanged.
 This message is called a *banner*.
-It typically identifies the software, its version, and sometimes the underlying operating system.
-Banner grabbing is the technique of reading these banners to map what is running on each open port.
+It typically identifies the software, its version, and sometimes the underlying operating system. *Banner grabbing* is the process of extracting these banners to map what is running on each open port.

 After a port scan tells you which ports are open, banner grabbing tells you what is behind them.
 Use it to: